brightjonathan/Rayda_assessment_website/README.md

 <h4>RAYDA-FRONTEND-ASSESSMENT BY BRIGHT JONATHAN</h4>
 <hr/>
-This website application was built in ReactJs, Bootstrap and plain css.
+This website application was built in ReactJs, Tailwind css frame work.

 <h4> Step by step guide on how to run the application </h4>
 <ul>